Adopting a child

 Do you no longer have the e-mail?
 Call 14 079.
 A staff member can change or delete the appointment for you.

-- valid ID of the adoptive parents and the child
+- valid identity document of the adoptive parents and the child

-- foreign birth certificate of the child (if any)
+- foreign birth certificate of the child (if available)

 - foreign adoption order and other adoption documents